To become an award-winning photojournalist, you require two things: Your journalism skills and a high-quality camera.

 Before purchasing your camera, check its low-light performance with and without a flashlight.

-The low-light performance of a camera is signified by its ISO; the higher the number, the less light you will need and better the quality of images and videos under low light.
+The low-light performance of a camera is signified by its ISO; the higher the number, the less light you will need, and the better the quality of images and videos under low light.

 If you buy a mirrorless or DSLR camera, you don’t have to check for manual control as their system is relatively automatic.